Shoulder rehab exercises you can do in the gym

 Instability – Since your arms hang down from your shoulders, the shoulder joint is not supported by bone, but rather by tendons and ligaments.
 The greater the laxity of those tendons and ligaments, the more shoulder instability there will be, and the potential for pain and injury will be higher.
 (In physical therapy, we see this a lot with stroke patients in the shoulder of their affected side.)

 Past injuries – When I was 18, I had surgery on my right shoulder to prevent recurring dislocations caused by wrestling.
 The surgery purposely limited my range of motion, so my shoulder wouldn’t keep popping out of the socket.
-Now that I’m 61, certain movements cause me discomfort that I don’t feel in my left shoulder.
+Now that I’m in my sixties, certain movements cause me discomfort that I don’t feel in my left shoulder.

 Poor posture – As you get older, there’s a tendency to develop a slouched posture, which can adversely effect your shoulder joint mechanics.
 You start to sit and stand with rounded shoulders, which over time tightens the chest and frontal shoulder muscles, and weakens the rear muscles that are so important for avoiding shoulder pain.